Murine respirovirus: Persistent infection

 Sendai virus can establish persistent infection in its host cells.
 Multiple rounds of virus subculturing result in a creation of new virus variants with high ability to establish persistent infection.
 These SeV variants develop certain genotypic changes.
+Specific amino acid substitutions accumulated in the M protein and the L protein were show to be associated with persistent infection in mouse connective tissue cells (L-929) and hamster kidney fibroblasts (BHK-21).
+It has been shown that 4-5 point mutations might distinguish Sendai variants capable of persistent infections from those that are incapable.The most common single nucleotide mutations are found in the leader sequence (position 16) and in the following genes: the M gene (position 850), the F gene (position 782), and the L gene (positions 832 and 1743).

 The persistent infection can also be established instantly in interferon regulatory factor 3 (IRF-3)-knockdown cells.
 IRF-3 is a key proapoptotic protein that after activation by SeV triggers apoptosis.
 IRF-3-knockdown cells express viral protein and produces low levels of infectious virions.
 IRF-3 controls the fate of the SeV-infected cells by triggering apoptosis and preventing persistence establishment; therefore its knock down allows persistence to occur.
 It was also reported that during SeV infection replication defective viral genomes (DVG) are forming and selectively protect a subpopulation of host cells from death, therefore promoting the establishment of persistent infections.
+The possibility of establishing a chronic viral infection was further demonstrated in Sendai virus-infected ovine fibroblasts.
 In nature enzootic disease patterns suggest that the virus can be latent and can be cleared over the course of a year.